-As a whole I dislike making health claims on the blog.
+As a whole, I dislike making health claims on the blog.
 All too often I see “healthy and healthier” bandied about with no explanation of why the recipe is healthier.
-I have no formal training, but do have a keen interest in nutrition, and I hope that my biology degree gives me a reasonable grasp on the science.
-It is something that I would like to explore more, but until then I’ll stick with the principles of if you burn off more energy than you consume you will get smaller (and vice versa), variety and moderation are good, and eat lots of vegetables and fruit – I aim for an extra portion with every meal and eat good variety.
+I have no formal training, but I have a keen interest in nutrition, and hope that my biology degree gives me a reasonable understanding.

 Usually when I make a custard for ice cream I make it with a ratio of about 2:1 cream to milk.
-However on our recent trip to the Cotswolds we ran out of cream and to save Ed the 30min round trip to buy some more, I made the custard with milk and the last dribble of cream from the pot (about a 5:1 ratio).
+However on our recent trip to the Cotswolds, we ran out of cream.
+To save the 30 minute round trip to buy more, I made the custard with milk and the last dribble of cream from the pot (about a 5:1 ratio).

-Once frozen and churned it was silky smooth and lovely and light, more like a gelato than an ice cream, and with the addition of the nectarines there is an extra half portion of fruit in every serving, which all adds up.
-So although this is probably not healthy per say, by cutting down the cream and adding some fruit it certainly is healthier than your average ice cream and all the more delicious for being home-made.
+Once frozen and churned it was silky smooth and lovely and light, more like a gelato than an ice cream.
+With the addition of the nectarines there is an extra half portion of fruit in every serving, which all adds up.
+So although this is probably not healthy per se, by cutting down the cream and adding some fruit it certainly is healthier than your average ice cream and all the more delicious for being home-made

 Roasted Honey Nectarine (Healthier) Ice Cream